Program: Medical Technology (BS)

 2. Demonstrate MLS entry-level knowledge of each discipline as specified by the Curriculum subcommittees.
 Knowledge include principles of analyses, sources of errors, correlations, interpretations, managing unexpected outcomes, communications.

-3. Demonstration MLS entry-level professionalism as specified by the Curriculum subcommittees.
+3. Demonstrate MLS entry-level professionalism as specified by the Curriculum subcommittees.
 Professional traits include reliability, flexibility, integrity, ethics, initiative, and interpersonal relations.

 Student Handbook.
 URL, if available online: NA